Announcing the Class of 2023

 Incoming students have participated in a documentary play inspired by a border crossing visit, given a TEDx Talk on the identity challenges of donor-conceived people, and become the first teen board member at their synagogue.

 The class of 2023 hails from 30 states and 24 different countries.
 Of the incoming class, 19% of students have international citizenship, 21% are domestic students of color, 21% are the first student in their family to attend college, and 25% are Pell eligible.
 This class continues Bennington’s commitment to making higher education accessible and affordable to students from a diverse array of backgrounds.

 “There is much to celebrate at Bennington College this Fall,” said Interim President Isabel Roche, “as we welcome this dynamic group of young people from around the world; our historic Commons building reopens after an ambitious restoration; and momentum for the largest capital campaign in the College’s history continues to grow.”

 “We are excited to welcome another group of diverse, creative, and talented students to the Bennington community,” said Vice President for Enrollment Tony Cabasco.
 “It was a privilege for the admissions and financial aid staff to get to know so many interesting individuals during our travels, interviews, and meetings this past year.
 We look forward to seeing the class of 2023’s contributions at Bennington.”

-Among the class of 2023 are 16 students who are enrolling in Bennington after completing a gap year, including seven students who participated in Bennington’s Gap Year Independent Learning program, for which they will earn academic credit for work they did prior to Bennington.
+Among the class of 2023 are 16 students who are enrolling in Bennington after completing a gap year, including six students who participated in Bennington’s Gap Year Independent Learning program, for which they will earn academic credit for work they did prior to Bennington.